phetsims/qa/documentation/qa-book.md

 link with the sim in the title.
 To check on IE or make a longer lasting version, click build, and then click Built Version when the process finishes.
 For IE you will need to do this in a different browser and copy the resulting URL into IE.

+### 4.11: App Testing

+PhET has an iOS app, and as of 2020-07-01, we're developing an Android app.

+#### iOS App Testing

+There isn't a rigorous process for testing the app.
+We try to manually test each feature and look for anything out of ordinary, kind of like a dev test for a simulation.

+##### App Translation Testing

+Add steps for translating the app here!

+#### Android App Testing

+We haven't had to test the Android app yet, but the process will probably be similar to the process for testing the iOS

 ***